krishnakalisarkar/Be_Heart_Smart/README.md

 The purpose of this algorithm is to predict whether cardio_disease will exist for a given set of conditions.
 In this situation the recall/sensitivity of predicting cardio_disease is required to be high, and false negatives need to be minimised.\
 Various trails of logistic regression were performed earlier that involved selecting different combinations of features, cleaning the data with different conditions ect.
 The results obtained did not vary much for this model of logistic regression.\
 The following code was to fine tune the threshold used in predicting the binary classifier results.
 The default value for threshold is 0.5.
-This value can be fine tuned towards obtaining maximizing recall.ROC-AUC metric was used for this purpose.
+This value can be fine tuned towards obtaining maximizing recall.
+ROC-AUC metric was used for this purpose.

 Plots were created of TPR vs FPR, Precision/Recall vs Threshold, and Precision vs Recall.
-(The plots are in the folder pictures).
+(The plots are in the folder the folder Pictures/Segment_2/Images_Subhangi.)

 Using the above plots, a threshold of 0.4 was set, which resulted in a recall of 80%, accuracy of 71.4%, and a precision of 68%.

 (add pictures).

-A healthy heart is central to overall good health.
-The purpose of this project is to spread awareness among individuals that embracing a healthy lifestyle at any age can prevent heart disease and lower the  risks for  heart attack or stroke.

-# Initial Exploratory Data Analysis:

-## Data Cleaning:

-### Checking for outliers:
-* To check for outliers in the features like systole, diastole, height and weight, four box plots were created and from the box plots the outliers are calculated.

-### Removing the outlier rows:
-* Based on the outlier values, the entire dataset is cleaned and the rows with outlier data is dropped in features like systole, diastole, height and weight.
-* The dataset is reduced from 70,000 rows to 60,532 rows.

-## EDA bar graphs in matplotlib:
-### Effect of high cholesterol on developing Cardiac disease:
-* A groupby on cardio and cholesterol and performing a mean shows that cholesterol levels more than 240 had a higher chance of developing heart disease.
-* Normal cholesterol level has a lesser chance of developing heart disease.

-### Effect of high glucose on developing Cardiac disease:
-* A groupby on cardio and glucose and performing a mean shows that high glucose levels had a higher chance of developing heart disease.
-* Normal glucose level has a lesser chance of developing heart disease.

-### Effect of gender on developing Cardiac disease:
-* From this dataset, both male and female are at equal risk of developing heart disease.

-### Effect of alcohol consumption on developing Cardiac disease:
-* From this dataset, it is evident that alcohol consumption alone with no other underlying condition has no effect on developing heart disease.
-* It is yet to be explored if alcohol consumption along with other underlying medical condition has an effect on developing heart disease.
-## Questions expected to be answered with our Machine Learning model

-* Is a person at risk of heart disease?
-* What are the potential risk factors for heart disease--smoking, alcohol consumption, obesity, etc?
-* Which factors are the best predictors of heart disease?

-## Machine learning models that will used in our analyses

-* Our dataset is large with over 60 thousand observations and 11 features.
-* Our aim is to predict presence of heart disease.
-Hence accuracy is an important determinat in selecting our model.
-* We try different machine learning algorithms to compare and determine the model that will predict presence of heart disease timely and accurately.
-* Our machine learning model will be a classification model since we have a target variable and which is if the person has a heart disease or not.
-Hence, the two possible outcomes are: "Yes" or "No".
-* We will be employing supervised machine learning and artificial neural network algorithms for our analysis.
-* The supervised machine learning algorithms we will be using are : 1) Logistic regression, 2) Support vector machine, 3) Random Forests, 4) Gradient Boosting.
-*  We will also be usuing basic neural networks and deep neural network models.
-These are suitable for interpreting large, complex data and non-linear relationships.
-They also allows optimizing the model and produce high accuracy results.

-## Random Forest Model
+### Random Forest Model

-### Feature engineering and preprocessing
+#### Feature engineering and preprocessing

 * Height and weight alone may not be very meaningful predictors of cardiovascular disease while a combination of these variables may be a better determinant.
 * Hence, we create 3 new variables using weight and height variables: bmi, weight_status (underweight, normal,overweight, obese) and obesity_status (yes/no).